samriddhi9/shopbridge/README.md

 # ShopBridgeUi

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.1.3.
+a.
+Run `npm install` in the projects' location
+b.
+Install json-server in the location `PS D:\ShopBridge\jsonapi>` with the command `npm run json:server`

 ## Development server

+a.
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+b.
+Run `npm run json:server` in the location `PS D:\ShopBridge\jsonapi>`.The data will load in localhost:3000.

+Application shall start working post these 2 steps

 ## Code scaffolding